edgarabauti14/Graph-Management/README.txt

-# Name: Edger Alexander Bautista Serrano
+# Name: Edgar Alexander Bautista Serrano

 ## Introduction
 It is a java application that parses and manipulates graphs.